Pfizer says AstraZeneca takeover would benefit science

-LONDON Pfizer (PFE.N) sought to allay fears that its proposed $106 billion (62.44 billion pounds) takeover of AstraZeneca (AZN.L) would deal a blow to drug research, saying the new company would bolster innovative science and speed the development of new treatments.
+LONDON May 7 Pfizer sought to allay fears that its proposed $106 billion takeover of AstraZeneca would deal a blow to drug research, saying the new company would bolster innovative science and speed the development of new treatments.

 The deal would be the largest foreign takeover of a British company and has raised fears that resulting cost cutting would see the loss of thousands of skilled jobs, undermining the UK's science base.